 The amendments to the Novartis Loan Note were an extinguishment of the original instrument and the issuance of a new one.
 Accordingly, on the extinguishment date, the carrying value of \$5.5 million was derecognized.
-At the same time, a new liability of \$4.2 million was recognized, which represents the portion of the consideration of the new arrangement allocated to the liability component of the new Novartis Loan Note on the basis of its relative fair value, net of fees.
-The remaining amount was allocated between the \$0.8 million of interest paid in cash and the residual \$0.5 million which was recorded in additional paid-in capital to reflect the relative fair value of the warrants and the conversion option embedded in the new Novartis Loan Note.
+At the same time, a new liability of \$3.4 million was recognized, which represents the portion of the consideration of the new arrangement allocated to the liability component of the new Novartis Loan Note on the basis of its relative fair value, net of fees.
+The remaining amount was allocated between the \$0.9 million of interest paid in cash and the residual \$1.2 million which was recorded in additional paid-in capital to reflect the relative fair value of the warrants and the conversion option embedded in the new Novartis Loan Note.
 No extinguishment gain or loss was recognized in the consolidated statements of operations and comprehensive loss.
-The Company recognized interest expense of \$1.0 million in relation to the Novartis Loan Note in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2023 (2022: \$1.5 million).
-The effective interest rate applied to the liability portion of the Novartis Loan Note in 2023 after the amendments was 27.8% while the effective interest rate applied in 2023 prior to the amendments and in 2022 was 37.4%.
+The Company recognized interest expense of \$1.2 million in relation to the Novartis Loan Note in the consolidated statements of operations and comprehensive loss for the year ended December 31, 2024 (2023: \$1.0 million).
+The effective interest rate applied to the liability portion of the Novartis Loan Note in 2024 and in 2023 after the amendments was 27.8% while the effective interest rate applied in 2023 before the amendments was 37.4%.

-As of December 31, 2023, and 2022, the net carrying amount of the liability component of the convertible debt instrument was \$4.6 million and \$5.7 million, respectively.
-The fair value was \$3.1 million (2022: \$3.7 million).
+As of December 31, 2024, and 2023, the net carrying amount of the liability component of the convertible debt instrument was \$5.5 million and \$4.4 million, respectively.
+The fair value as of December 31, 2024 was \$5.6 million.